Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim.md

 - The number of muons reaching the ground, which is proportional to the energy and the mass-number of the incoming cosmic ray

+## Generation of cosmic ray showers

+Following the strategy employed in the CONCORDIA project (WP3 of the ESCAPE initiative), singularity containers with CORSIKA7 have been prepared, together with a set of scripts to run them on a batch system (slurm).
+All the codes and the container recipes are available on <a href="https://github.com/Gaias2-ICSC/corsikasim/"> github </a>.

+### Preliminary benchmark

+The results from the preliminary set of benchmark simulations setup are available <a href="benchsim/testprod"> here </a>.

+### Deliverable A